Chadbowen248/100-days-of-code/log.md

 **Thoughts:** Came to a screeching halt today, not one line of code was written, just trying to understand the API

 **Link to work:** www.github.com/chadbowen248

+ Day 17: January 20 2017

+**Today's Progress** Got kinda the reponses back that I want from the api query, it's all I want but they are separated into three sub arrays, want to transform them into their own object so they're easier to work with

+**Thoughts:** Array and object manipulation practice

+**Link to work:** www.github.com/chadbowen248